apitrace/apitrace/specs/README.markdown

 The base classes of this hierarchy are in stdapi.py.

-Some of this specifications are (partially) generated from other external specifications, by scripts in the scripts subdirectory.
+Some of these specifications are (partially) generated from other external specifications, by ad-hoc scripts in the `scripts` subdirectory.